 The 10-mile Underline will be Miami-Dade County’s first mobility corridor integrating all modes of transit.
 The Underline will connect to downtown and the Miami River Greenway on the north and to the proposed Ludlam Trail and the existing South Dade Trail on the south.
 This map shows many other proposed connections.

 The Underline will be the spine of this future network of 250 miles of trails.

 UM School of Architecture Studies

 The University of Miami School of Architecture has supported the Friends of The Underline initiative with student and faculty resources.
 Led by Professor Rocco Ceo, a Spring 2014 studio class of ten students created concept design of the trail, park space, and intersection interventions.
-A Spring 2015 study is being conducted with concept ideas for transit oriented development at the University of Miami and Brickell Metrorail stations.
+A Spring 2015 study was conducted with concept ideas for transit oriented development at the University of Miami and Brickell Metrorail stations.